Normandy massacres: Final killings

-The next murders occurred in six separate instances on June 11, when the Canadian Army launched a large tank attack close to the village of Le Mesnil-Patry.
-This was part of a larger British operation to encircle, then capture Caen.
+The next murders occurred in six incidents on June 11, when the Canadian Army launched a large tank attack close to the village of Le Mesnil-Patry.
+This was part of a larger British operation to encircle Caen.
 The Canadian segment of the attack composed of elements from the 2nd Canadian Armoured Brigade, who were supported by men of the Queen's Own Rifles of Canada.
-The attack was a massive failure, and cost the Canadians dozens of tanks and almost 200 men killed, wounded, or captured.
-During the course of the battle, and after it ended, German forces executed numerous Canadians.
-Sergeant William Simmons' Sherman tank was disabled during the battle, and he led his surviving crew toward Canadian lines.
+The attack failed and cost the Canadians dozens of tanks and almost 200 men killed, wounded or captured.
+During the battle and after it ended, German forces executed numerous Canadians.
+Sergeant William Simmons' Sherman tank was disabled during the battle and he led his surviving crew toward Canadian lines.
 Seeing a German tank approaching them, Simmons ordered his men to scatter then ran toward the tank to distract it.
 His body was later found in a ditch at the 2nd Battalion headquarters, showing signs of an execution.
 The remainder of his surviving crew members were captured by German soldiers, but as they were being led back to the German rear, their captors shot at them.
-One of the men died, but the other two were not hit, and the Germans did not check to see if all three men were dead before leaving without them.
-The two survivors reached safety after a few days had passed.
+One of the men was killed but the other two were not hit and the Germans did not check to see if all three men were dead before leaving without them.
+The two survivors reached safety a few days later.

-Many Canadian tank crews who surrendered to soldiers of the 12 SS Panzer Division suffered similar fates, with some being executed right after being captured, while others were beaten severely first.
-In at least one instance, a German soldier was ordered to kill a group of four POWs after guiding them a short distance down a road.
-The German shouted in English "Run, run!" to the four men, and opened fire at the same time; one man was shot in the head and died instantly, another lay in agony on the road for five hours before perishing, and the other two escaped without being injured.
-During the tank battle, four other Canadian prisoners — two of whom were wounded — arrived at the 2nd Battalion's first-aid post.
-One soon died of his injuries, but the other continued to cling to life.
-However, on the night of June 11 all three were executed and buried near three victims of a previous killing.
-Nine additional Canadians were executed between June 12 and 17, when the Normandy Massacres were considered by officials to end.
+Many Canadian tank crews who surrendered to soldiers of the 12th SS Panzer Division suffered a similar fate, with some being executed soon after being captured, while others were beaten severely first.
+A German soldier was ordered to kill a group of four POWs after guiding them a short distance down a road.
+The German shouted in English "Run, run!" to the four men, and opened fire at the same time; one man was shot in the head and died instantly, another lay in agony on the road for five hours before he died and the other two escaped without being injured.
+During the tank battle, four other Canadian prisoners, two wounded, arrived at the 2nd Battalion's first-aid post.
+One soon died of his injuries, but the other lived on.
+On the night of June 11 all three were executed and buried near three victims of a previous killing.
+Nine Canadians were executed between June 12 and 17, when the Normandy massacres were considered by officials to end.